โšฝ The Scenario

 Goals (y)2134032513

-Task 4a — Run the numbers
+Run the numbers first.

-Find \(r\), the regression line of goals on churros, and predict goals if 600 churros are sold.
-Write results on the board — no conclusions yet.
+"We sell more churros โ†’ team scores more goals.
+Invest in churros!"
+Find r, the regression line of goals on churros, and predict goals for 600 churros.
+Write results on the board โ€” no conclusions yet.

-Task 4b — Question the claim
+Task 4b

-Discuss on the board: Is 600 churros interpolation or extrapolation?
-When do matches attract big crowds — and would those same matches tend to have more goals?
+Is 600 churros interpolation or extrapolation?
+When do crowds tend to be large โ€” and would those matches also tend to have more goals?
 What is actually driving both variables?
-Would the prediction hold for a quiet Tuesday match?

-Task 4c — The verdict
+Task 4c

 Code to complete:CHURROS